EtaiWil/Producer_Consumer_Multithreading/README.md

 ```
 “producer <i>  <type>  <j>”
 ```
-where ‘i’ is the producers ID, ‘type is a random type it chooses which can be ‘SPORTS’, ‘NEWS’, WEATHER’, and ‘j’ is the number of strings of type ‘type’ this producer has already produced.
+Where ‘i’ is the producer's ID, type is a random type it chooses which can be ‘SPORTS’, ‘NEWS’, WEATHER’, and ‘j’ is the number of strings of type ‘type’ this producer has already produced.

 ### 2. Dispatcher